shansen18/BootCamp/Week11/SubmissionFile.md

 3\.
 What kind of attack is indicated?

-Answer: To me this alert would indicate that some one might be scanning the VNC ports to see if they can perform a VNC expoilt.
+Answer: To me this alert would indicate that someone might be scanning the VNC ports to see if they can perform a VNC exploit.

 Snort Rule #2